A study of Kock's fat Delta: Introduction

 It is well known that strict $n$-categories (that is, those where higher morphisms have compositions that obey associative and unit laws strictly) are insufficient for many applications.
 For instance, strict $n$-groupoids cannot model homotopy $n$-types.
 Explicit examples have been found in which strict $3$-groupoids cannot model the homotopy $3$-types of spaces with non-trivial Whitehead products~\cite{Sim1998}.
 Likewise, higher order cobordism categories necessitate weak higher categories~\cite[\S2.2]{Lurie2008}: that is, those where compositions of higher morphisms obey associative and unit laws only up to an invertible higher morphism in the next dimension, and these associativity and unit isomorphisms are sufficiently compatible or coherent.

 C.\ Simpson conjectured in~\cite{Sim1998} that any such model of weak $n$-category should be suitably equivalent to one in which the composition laws are strictly associative, that is they hold as equalities, and the unit laws hold up to coherent isomorphism.
 This is usually referred to as the \emph{weak units conjecture} for truncated weak $n$-categories.
 J.\ Kock used the fat Delta category to give a precise formulation of the weak units conjecture (namely, as stating that the Tamsamani $n$-categories are suitably equivalent to fair $n$-categories)~\cite{Kock2006}.
-The category of fair $n$-categories is built from functors from the opposite of $\fDel$ and its products in an inductive way, formally analogous to the Tamsamani model, but with the simplex category replaced by the fat delta.
+The category of fair $n$-categories is built from functors from the opposite of $\fDel$ and its products in an inductive way, formally analogous to the Tamsamani model, but with the simplex category replaced by fat Delta.
 A main difference however is that in the fair $n$-categories model, all Segal maps are isomorphisms, hence all compositions of higher morphisms are (strictly) associative, while the unit laws hold only up to isomorphisms.
-The combinatorics of the fat Delta allows precisely to decouple the units structure from the composition structure to make this possible, unlike in the simplicial approach.
+The combinatorics of fat Delta allows precisely to decouple the units structure from the composition structure to make this possible, unlike in the simplicial approach.

 For general $n$, this conjecture is open.
-However, in the case $n=2$ this has been proved by one of the authors using the intermediary of weakly globular double categories~\cite{Pao2024}, and it is hoped that this approach could in the future be extended to higher dimensions.
+However, in the case $n=2$ this has been proved by one of the authors using the intermediary of weakly globular double categories \cite{Pao2025}, and it is hoped that this approach could in the future be extended to higher dimensions.
 For $n = 3$, A.\ Joyal and J.\ Kock have given a proof for one-object 3-groupoids \cite{JK2007}.
 More recently, S.\ Henry has given a proof of the conjecture for regular \oo-groupoids~\cite{Henry2018}.
+The study of models of weak and semistrict (\oo,1)-categories based on $\fDel$ will appear in the forthcoming PhD thesis of the last author.

 We have so far described weak units in the context of a strict composition structure.
 It is possible to weaken the unital structure even if the composition structure is already weak.
 In the context of infinity categories, studies in this direction include \cite{Harpaz_2015} and \cite{Haugseng_2021}.
 This direction is closely related to what we discuss next, namely the motivation for $\fDel$ stemming from type theory.